D4majaUK/D4majaUK/_posts/2022-12-21-octopus-deploy-terraform-build-agent.md

 For the vnet, you only need to have read permission [**Microsoft.Network/virtualNetworks/read**]

 For the subnet, you only need to have join permission [**Microsoft.Network/virtualNetworks/subnets/join/action**]
-> Note: this permission is added to the subnet resource, not the recipient.
+> Note: this permission is added to the subnet resource, not the destination resource group.

 #### Terraform Template to create Build Agent infrastructure
 ```